telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/word-and-excel-export/excel-format-(html-based).md

 ## Using Headers and Footers

 Office HTML format supports page headers and footers.
-Microsoft Excel makes this data persistent through the use of the **mso-header-data** and **mso-footer-data** attributes.Each attribute is a string with metadata identified by the ampersand character(**&**).Below you can find a list of the supported header/footer attributes:
+Microsoft Excel makes this data persistent through the use of the **mso-header-data** and **mso-footer-data** attributes.
+Each attribute is a string with metadata identified by the ampersand character(**&**).
+Below you can find a list of the supported header/footer attributes:

 | Metadata | Represents |